withpulp/castmaker/README.md

 ## Backlog

-* Create modules for containers and pages (to edit copy in single file)
+* Create more templates for pages
 * Move CSS to Glamor (or other alternative)
   * create design module to update color scheme in one place
 * Configure typography to use modular scale on text
-* Refactor all containers for nesting of components
-  * Rename Blog to Listing or Feed
-  * Merge Markdown with Article
-  * Rename Subscribe to Contact or CTA
-* Refactor Footer condition to show quotes on all pages except post page
-* Move global element styles to typography
+* Move global element styles to typography or related components
 * Edit markup of markdown HTML renders (see marked.renderer())
-* Find a way to send graphql queries up the tree into Footer (may not be possible)

 ## Getting Started